• Skip to primary navigation

 • A good grating of freshly ground black pepper.

-• For a sweeter taste you could substitute 1 tablespoon white vinegar with 1 tablespoon mirin.
+• For a sweeter taste substitute 1 tablespoon white vinegar with 1 tablespoon mirin.

 • Taste for seasoning and heat and adjust if necessary.